jink-system/.github/README.md

-# Jink Linux
+# Jink.

-Jink Linux is an Independent Linux distro.
-This is not a distro based on a other distro!

-In this account you will find all source code of our program.
+Jink is a Kernel & Operating System write in C and x86 Assembly language.